mvinyard/guideID/README.md

 # guideID

-guideID: python tools to find PAM sequences
+Search and find a PAM sequence.